makyo/writing/work/claw17/disappearance/index.md

 "No!"
 I realize how loud that was and smile sheepishly up to her.
 "No, it was nice.
 Real nice."

 That slightly silly grin comes back, tugging on buried memories.
 Memories of a latrans grin.
 "Good," she says, leaning in to press another kiss to my muzzle.
-I press more readily into the kiss this time, sliding my arms up around her shoulders.
+I return this one more readily than the last, sliding my arms up around her shoulders.

 This goes over quite well.
 Aurora seems to have taken it as a sign, and leans down over me more assertively, paws planted to either side of me.
 After a moment's hesitation, she leans up a little further onto her knees and shifts one up over me until she's straddling my waist.
 She's bigger than me, weighs more than I do.
 Maybe it's the way she carries herself, but her weight is more comforting than heavy.